School of Education and Human Services

 - MS in Health and Human Performance

-- MSEd in Physical Education (initial certification, online only)
+- MSEd in Physical Education (online only) (Initial/Professional)

 The School of Education and Human Services also offers several graduate level Advanced Certificate Programs including:

-- Education Technologies and Emerging Media (online only)
+- Instructional Technologies and Curriculum Design (online only)

 - Middle Childhood (Grades 5-6 or 7-9 Extension Only)